 - Most colleges publish the amount of need they meet — in other words, how much financial aid they give out to applicants

 - Schools that meet a lot of need usually have students who graduate with less student debt

-- Schools that DON’T meet a lot of need generally means that their students graduate with a lot of debt
+- Students that go to schools that DON’T meet a lot of need generally graduate with a lot of debt

 - Schools that meet 100% of need are schools that promise to make sure that all students’ financial need is completely covered through grants, work-study, scholarships, and sometimes loans

 - !!However!!
 Even if a school meets 100% of need, that doesn’t necessarily mean you will go to college for free